What Happened To Vault Soda?

 Source: The Coca-Cola Company

-They sponsored action sports events and concerts to generate buzz.
+They sponsored action sports events and concerts.

 THE ODD NEON GREEN COLOR OF VAULT TURNED SOME PEOPLE OFF